Where was The Night Manager filmed? The house and all the locations

 Bringing back Tom Hiddleston as Jonathan Pine for the second season, The Night Manager was filmed in England, as well as in Spain and Colombia.

-The first season, which aired in 2016, was a major critical and ratings success, praised for its sleek production and performances, and for winning three Golden Globes.
+The first season, which aired in 2016, was a major critical and ratings success.
+It was praised for its sleek production and performances and won three Golden Globes.

 The Night Manager main cast